Transitional care: Continuity of health care

 To avoid misinterpretation, the type of continuity should be agreed to before any related discussions or planning begin.
 Seamless care refers to an optimal situation where there is continuity in the healthcare even in the presence of many transitions.

 Analysis of medical errors usually reveals the presence of many gaps in health continuity, yet only rarely do gaps produce accidents.
 Patient safety is increased by understanding and reinforcing health care providers' normal ability to bridge gaps.

+Continuity of Personal Relationships

+This is also known as Relational Continuity.
+This type of continuity has been shown to have many benefits.
+It has been shown to reduce mortality across primary and secondary care.

 Measuring quality of transitional care

 Care Transitions Measure

 The only currently nationally endorsed measure of transitional care quality is the Care Transitions Measure (CTM), which is a 15-item survey for administration to patients after discharge from the hospital.
 The measure also exists as a 3-item survey.
 Patient responses to the survey predicts return to the emergency department and/or hospital.
 Dr. Eric Coleman and his team at the University of Colorado at Denver and Health Sciences Center developed the CTM, as well as an intervention designed to improve patient outcomes during transitions.